Forensic Scientist

 Is it feasible for forensic scientist to work only on the chemistry side of forensics?
 I enjoy chemistry, but dislike biology, and dislike the idea of working on bodily fluids.
 Would a forensic CHEMIST still analysis biological fluid?

-Asked by Samarkand about 7 years ago
+Asked by Samarkand over 7 years ago

 Many forensic chemistry departments only analyze possible drugs, so I would think it would be possible to find.